 Be Cool Solutions offers several types of paneling for greenhouses.
 It’s possible to replace damaged panels or construct an entirely new unit.

-This paneling is a twin-layer sheet that handles cold weather by minimizing heat loss.
-It also offers 99.5% UV protection so that your plant’s leaves don’t burn.
+This twin-layer sheet paneling handles cold weather by minimizing heat loss.
+It also offers 99.5% UV protection so your plant’s leaves don’t burn.

 Macrolux offers clear polycarbonate sheets with double-wall construction.
 It’s lightweight, UV-protected, and impact-resistant to withstand normal wear and tear.